MorvanZhou/train-classifier-from-scratch/README.md

-# Train a car status classifier from scratch
+# Train a car condition classifier from scratch

 This is a step by step tutorial of training a neural network classifier.
 The dataset I'm using is from [UCI](http://archive.ics.uci.edu/ml/datasets/Car+Evaluation).